ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 ### Part 1: Build the Policy

-Created a **Data Loss Prevention (DLP)** policy based on the PCI DSS template, detecting Credit Card Number and Canada Bank Account Number content, scoped to Exchange email only and configured to block delivery whenever that content is shared with people outside the organization.
+Created a **Data Loss Prevention (DLP)** policy based on the PCI DSS template.

 ![Naming the DLP policy](screenshots/ticket10-00-dlp-policy-name.png)

+Applying the policy only to Exchange Email as requested.

 ![Scoped to Exchange email only](screenshots/ticket10-01-scoped-to-exchange.png)

+Configured protection actions to show users when their email goes against policy and also sends an incident report to the global admin email.
+Also configured enforcement capabilities to restrict access or encrypt

 ![Protection actions configured](screenshots/ticket10-02-protection-actions.png)

+Quick review of the policy.

 ![Policy review before creation](screenshots/ticket10-03-policy-review.png)

-Policy created and enabled tenant-wide, as requested.
+The policy is now created and enabled tenant-wide, as requested.
+Note: In the next part, I'll show that the policy works.

 ### Part 2: Jordan's Ticket

-Shortly after the policy went live, Jordan Miller reported he could no longer email a client the payment details for a processed invoice — something he does routinely as part of his role.
+Shortly after the policy went live, Jordan Miller reported he could no longer email a client the payment details for a processed invoice, something he does routinely as part of his role.

 **Reproduce**

-Sent a test email as Jordan Miller to an external client address, including realistic payment details (card number, expiration, CVV, cardholder name) — a bare number alone wasn't enough to reliably trigger detection; the surrounding context mattered.
+Sent a test email as Jordan Miller to an external client address, including realistic payment details (card number, expiration, CVV, cardholder name).
+You can already see the policy tip at the top.

-The message was flagged at compose time with a policy tip before it could even be sent.

 ![Policy tip warning at compose time](screenshots/ticket10-04-reproduce-policy-tip-blocked.png)

+The message was blocked from being sent due to the policy not allowing financial information.

 ![Send blocked dialog](screenshots/ticket10-05-send-blocked-dialog.png)

 **Diagnose**

 Ran a message trace on the blocked send attempt, confirming the message was received by Exchange Online but never delivered — returned with error `550 5.7.171 Delivery not authorized, message refused`, tied directly to the new DLP policy.
-Since the policy was working exactly as leadership requested — blocking financial data leaving the organization — the real question wasn't whether it was broken, but whether Jordan's specific, legitimate use case needed to be accounted for.
+Since the policy was working exactly as leadership requested, the real question wasn't whether it was broken, but whether Jordan's specific, legitimate use case needed to be accounted for.

 ![Message trace confirming the block](screenshots/ticket10-06-messagetrace-not-delivered.png)